 Due to recent connections and conversations with new tentative sponsors and presenters, NDLA has extended the deadline for session proposal submissions to Monday, November 30.

 To celebrate Nebraska Distance Learning Week on November 9-13, NDLA is conducting a Twitter challenge.
 NDLA (@NebraskaDLA) will Tweet out resources, comments, or questions for you to like/favorite, retweet, or reply.
 On Friday, we will put everyone who participated in the #NebDLW Challenge into a drawing for a complimentary 2016 NDLA Conference registration (value $150) and two honorable mention prizes of $10 Amazon gift cards.
 See guidelines here.

-On October 16, Governor Heineman proclaims the week of November 11-15, 2013, as Nebraska Distance Learning Week to coincide with the USDLA National Distance Learning Week.
+The week of November 9–13, 2015, has been proclaimed as Nebraska Distance Learning Week (NDLW), corresponding with the National Distance Learning Week that same week.

 NDLA is planning a Social Media Challenge for that week.
 Details and guidelines will appear here and on the NDLA Facebook page the week of November 2.

 NDLA is seeking proposals for its Blended Pathways for Learning conference February 24–26, 2016, at the Omaha Marriott.
 Conference goals are to provide training and professional development for P-20 educators, telehealth, content providers, and other distance/blended learning professionals.
 Breakout sessions are 45 minutes in length.

 See this page for guidelines and for the link to submit your session.

 Go to the NDLA 2016 Conference page for more information about the event.

 Links to resources from the NDLA Conference keynote speakers and other presenters who provided them can be found on the Conference Schedule page just under the session title and presenter name.